confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    [INFO] Schema examples/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2b.avsc is compatible with subject(transactions-value)
    ...

-You can try registering the new schema `Payment2b` directly, and it succeeds.
+If you prefer to connect directly to the REST endpoint in |sr|, then to register the new schema `Payment2b`, run the command below.
+It should succeed.

 .. sourcecode:: bash